 $ pg_dump --table storage_copy -Ft postgres > storage_copy.tar

-Connect to the target server and connect to the required database.
+Connect to the target server and database.

 Move the created dump file to the target file system.